Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

 they are not - and assuming you installed them locally in `$HOME/usr` - you can instead run `~/usr/bin/luarocks` and `~/usr/bin/luajit`.

+If you run into compilation issues or you are willing to use CUDA version 9.1 and higher, you may try using [this](https://github.com/nagadomi/distro) Git repo to compile Torch7.

 ### 2- Installing Torch and other Torch packages
 ```sh
 luarocks install torch